NevanPham/Personal-SIEM-and-Threat-Detection-Platform-Wazuh/docs/helpers.md

 sudo systemctl restart wazuh-manager
 ```

-Refresh dashboard, you should see only the active agents.
+Refresh dashboard, now u should see only the active agents.

 ---

-### Option 2: Remove via Dashboard (Optional)
+### Option 2: Remove via Dashboard (probablu better to figure out on your own)

 If you prefer the GUI: